 Addendum: The importance of moisture protection

 I was noodling around in the garden recently and installed a few loggers without desiccants because it was only a short experiment.
 It rained immediately afterward and I noticed a small amount of moisture condensed inside the plano-box housing.
-While this didn’t prevent the logger from functioning, it completely disrupted the LED light sensors because it provided an alternate discharge path for the reverse bias charge:
+While this didn’t prevent the logger from functioning, it completely disrupted the LED light sensors because the increased humidity provided an alternate discharge path for the reverse bias charge on the LED’s:

 After examining the O-ring I decided to add a little silicone to the channel holding the o-ring to improve the seal:

 If you already have your logger assembled, try to find a silicone sealant that does not off-gas acetic acid (smells like vinegar) which could harm your circuits.
 If you are simply preparing empty boxes before assembly, then any regular bathroom sealant will do provided you give it about a week to finish curing.